 The Office of Curricular Assessment and Teaching Support is dedicated to advancing the mission of the Iowa State University College of Veterinary Medicine (ISU CVM) by providing assessment support for high quality veterinary medical education and to students, faculty and staff.
 We strive to provide expert guidance for best practices for teaching and for conducting research.
 We work in partnership with the rest of the college to ensure that the ISU CVM has the necessary information to support continuous curricular improvement and meet accreditation criteria.

-Ms. Melody Gustafson serves as the Program Assistant for the Office of Curricular Assessment and Teaching Support, joining the group in 2009.
+Ms. Melody Gustafson serves as the Student Services Specialist for the Office of Curricular Assessment and Teaching Support, joining the group in 2009.
 She offers many years' experience in data collection, data management, and communication skills as well as a broad base of knowledge in support operations.
 She earned her Bachelor's of Art in Political Science and Speech from Coe College.

-Dr. Rebecca Burzette is an Assistant Scientist in the Office of Curricular Assessment and Teaching Support.
+Dr. Rebecca Burzette is a Research Scientist in the Office of Curricular Assessment and Teaching Support.
 She is responsible for using appropriate statistical techniques to analyze data and for writing reports for the purpose of curricular improvement.
 She earned her Ph.D. in Psychology from the University of Illinois at Chicago in 1994 and has worked at Iowa State University since 1995.